 7 That the DASH template includes the impact of significant life changing events.
 Home Office

 8 Agencies should, within legal guidelines, review their information sharing to ensure that they have not drifted into a position whereby, in the worst case, information is only shared when the holding Agency assess it as high risk.
-Information may be assessed as low risk but will still be relevant to the effective performance of partner.
-All Agencies
+Information may be assessed as low risk but will still be relevant to the effective performance of partner Agencies.
+All

 9 Liaison and communication between the care providing agencies is improved by the provision of a strategic pathway of care, coordinated through a single point of contact or care manager to assist information gathering, analysis, assessment and sharing.
 There may be an opportunity to link current procedures.
 The provisions of the Care Act 2014, particularly sections 3 and 6 should drive a working group to establish guidance for Essex.
 Essex County Council - Adult Operations